Reference

 The length of the packets produced by sender, in nanoseconds.

 Number of nanoseconds encoded per packet.
 The samples written to the sender are buffered until the full packet is accumulated or the sender is flushed or closed.
-Larger number reduces packet overhead but also increases latency.
-If zero, default value is used.
+Larger number reduces packet overhead but also does not allow smaller latency.

 unsigned int packet_interleaving